Fauda: Accolades

-Indian adaptation
+Adaptation and responses

 In November 2019, content studio Applause Entertainment (promoted by Aditya Birla Group) announced an Indian adaptation of Fauda, which would depict the relationship between India and Pakistan.
 Tanaav, the Indian adaptation, premiered on SonyLIV on 11 November 2022.

+In early 2022, the Hamas-affiliated Al-Aqsa TV produced a television series called Qabdat al-Ahrar ("Fist of the Free") as a Palestinian response to Fauda.
+The series was directed by Mohammed Soraya and consisted of 30 episodes.
+It focused on a gang of Hamas fights outmaneuvering the IDF.

-2023 war
+Gaza war

 Series production manager Matan Meir, a reservist in the IDF, was killed by a bomb trap in a Hamas tunnel in the Gaza Strip on 11 November 2023, while deployed during the Gaza war.

+Idan Amedi, who appeared in Seasons 2-4 as Sagi, was severely injured in Gaza on 8 January 2024 while serving as a reservist in the IDF.
+A blast that was the result of a premature explosion intended to demolish tunnels killed six soldiers and resulted in shrapnel hitting Amedi in his neck and spine.
+Amedi has stated that he hopes to return to Fauda for Season 5.